apache/nuttx/configs/sabre-6quad/README.txt

      $ dd of=/dev/sdh if=sdh.img bs=512 count=4096

+3. Then use 'fdisk' to:

+   - Remove all of the non-existent partitions created by the 'dd' copy.
-3. Then make a FAT16 partition at the end of the SD card.
+   - Make a single FAT16 partition at the end of the SD card.

    You will also need to format the partion for FAT.

 4. You can put nuttx.bin here and then boot very simply with: